-For my mold, which is mold 430, I know that two circles will take 30mL to fill, so for the first layer I am mixing 15mL and splitting it between the two.
+For my mold, which is mold 430, I know that two circles will take 30mL to fill, so for the first layer, I am mixing 15mL and splitting it between the two.
 Because I absolutely want everything as clear and sturdy as can be, I’m using Resin Obsession super clear resin.

-Let the resin set for a couple minutes until it thickens.
+Let the resin sit for a couple of minutes until it thickens.
 The reason for this is to stop the stickers from curling up and poking through the surface It also keeps them from sinking down if you get them too deep.
 Mine actually did that, so I had to rescue the stickers and that of course left bubbles in the resin.
 Stickers can be quite tricky to put in resin, but they are pretty easy to get the hang of, so don’t be discouraged!

 Since the first pour of the resin will be the top of the piece, you will need to place the stickers in the resin front side down.
 This is why it’s helpful to arrange your stickers ahead of time so you know exactly how to place them into the resin.

-Once cured, simply unmold, sand, gloss and admire your lovely work!
+Once cured, simply unmold, sand, gloss, and admire your lovely work!
 I find the most common themes in “Kawaii” items are glitter, things with faces on them, and food, so I tried to incorporate those all into my project today.
 You can really find some adorable stickers and things online to use in your projects, but I had pretty good luck finding my items in the craft section of my store.
 Happy Crafting with this kawaii resin tutorial!